 Figure 11.2 shows the percentage share of the population outside the labour force by province.
-Lusaka and Copperbelt Provinces had the largest share at 14.9 and 14.7 percent respectively.
+Lusaka and Copperbelt provinces had the largest share at 14.9 and 14.7 percent respectively.

 North Western Province recorded the smallest percentage share of the country's population outside the labour force at 5.6 percent.

-Figure 11.2: Percentage Share of the Population Outside the Labour Force by Province, Zambia 2019
+Figure 11.2: Percentage Share of the Population Outside the Labour Force by Province, Zambia 2019 outside the labour force than males.
+The province with the largest between males and females was lusaka with 33.8 percent males and 66.2 percent females.

 Figure 11.3 shows the percentage distribution of population outside the labour force by province and sex.
-The results show that in all the provinces, females had higher percentages of the population outside the labour force than males.
+The results show that in all the provinces, females had higher percentages of the population provinces had over 70 percent of people outside the labour force residing in rural areas.
+Lusaka and Copperbelt provinces had over 80 percent of their population outside labour force in urban areas.